How Do You Know What You Need Between Humidifier vs Dehumidifier

 Therefore, in winter, you mostly need a humidifier.
-You will need to increase moisture in your indoor air.
+You will need to increase the moisture in your indoor air.

-However, if you live in a place that experiences mild winters and is near the coastline, you may actually need a dehumidifier.
+However, if you live in a place that experiences mild winters and is near the coastline, you may need a dehumidifier.

 So what is the best humidity level in winter?
 This should be between 30 and 45%.